paytm/Paytm_Woocommerce_Plugin/paytm-payments/readme.txt

 * Upload all plugin files in "wp-content/plugins/" directory
 * Install and activate the plugin from Wordpress admin panel
 * Visit the WooCommerce > Settings page to configure Paytm Payment Gateway Plugin.
 * Your Paytm Payment Gateway plugin is now setup.
-You can now accept payments through Paytm.
+You can now accept payments through Paytmm.

+== Changelog ==

+= 2.7.4 =
+* Compatible and tested with Woocommerce version upto 7.2.0
+* Logo issue fixed
+* Enabled title on checkout page

+= 2.7.3 =
+* Fixed security issues

+= 2.7.0 =
+* Stable release